 In the United Kingdom and Republic of Ireland, The Salvation Army has approximately:

 The Salvation Army seeks to be compliant as witness to its own unique position of being heavily involved in the alleviating of modern slavery and/or human trafficking.
 The UKI Territory has held the government contract for the provision of care to victims of trafficking and modern slavery since 2011, and during that time over 7000 individuals have been referred into the service.
 The UKI Territory also provides technical and financial support to a number of international anti-trafficking projects.
-For more information see here.
-The Salvation Army is itself very active in bringing practical assistance to those whose lives have been affected by the evil of modern slavery and as such is sensitive to the danger of inadvertently finding itself falling short of its own beliefs and standards in this regard.
+For more information see our Modern Slavery pages

 The Salvation Army as an equal opportunities employer has a rigorous recruitment process.
 In compliance with the recruitment process, we seek to avoid inadvertently engaging those who present as looking for work for themselves but who are in fact ‘controlled’ by a third person.
 Our recruitment is mainly managed in house which enables us to conduct a rigorous recruitment process.
-By having in house services we have control of the work undertaken and labour conditions for which our employees work.
+By having a decicated in house Recruitment Team we have control of the work undertaken and labour conditions for which our employees work.

 Where we do use agency workers, these are from reputable employment agencies whose practices, we verify before accepting workers.

-Our recruitment practices, including ‘right to work checks for all prospective employees.
+Our recruitment practices, include ‘right to work’ checks for all prospective employees.
 This ensures we maintain an assured overview of those entering our employment and prevents the occurrence of forced or involuntary labour.
-We have human resource representatives working with our managers in each area to ensure that:
+We have a dedicated Recruitment team along with Human Resource representatives working with our managers in each area to ensure that:

-- Recruitment practices are fair and equitable and in accordance with employment law
+- Recruitment practices are transparent, fair and equitable and in accordance with employment law

 - The standard values, corporate behaviours, and policy are being adhered to